scenarioo/scenarioo/docs/tutorial/Configuration.md

 ## Configure Advanced Features

-1. Locate the `config.xml` file: it is in your Scenarioo documentation data folder that you configured.
-If you do not find it there: It means either that you use an older version of Scenarioo or that you never saved the configuration before.
+1. Locate the `config.xml` file: It is in your Scenarioo documentation data folder that you configured.
+If you do not find it there, this means either that you use an older version of Scenarioo or that you never saved the configuration before.
 Go to the Scenarioo configuration web page and choose to save the settings once --> this will save the configuration to the file.

-2. Edit the file - according to following sections where the configurable features are explained - and save your changes.
+2. Edit the file, according to the following sections where the configurable features are explained, and save your changes.

-3. Restart Scenarioo such that the changes are being loaded.
+3. Restart Scenarioo so that the changes are being loaded.

 ### Branch Selection List Ordering

 The order of the branch entries in the top level navigation branch selection dropdown is configurable.

 Through an additional config property `branchSelectionListOrder` the following ordering options can be configured:
-* `name-ascending`: the branches are sorted by name alphabetically - default value, if value not set the behaviour is the same
+* `name-ascending`: the branches are sorted by name alphabetically - default value, if value is not set the behaviour is the same
 * `name-descending`: branches are sorted in descending order according their branch name - useful for projects that have names with version or release date or stuff like that inside
 * `last-build-date-descending`: branches are sorted by the last build date